akaymaram/hadith_analysis/README.md

 in a python list format with inoor hadith IDs for each list

 3.
+Running this script with
-Running plot_graph.py with the file_name (input) and optional num_lines_to_read
+file_name (input)
+num_lines_to_read (optional)
+name_synonyms_filename (optional)
 commandline arguments, generates a table png image file of narrator IDs and a graph visualizing the narration chains
 Example:
-python3 plot_graph.py Suleyman 30
+python3 plot_graph.py suleym 30 suleym_name_synonyms.txt
-generates inputs the 30 first lines of Suleyman.txt file from the outputs directory and generates the table and graph png files in the output directory with appropriate file names
+generates inputs the 30 first lines of suleym.txt file from the outputs directory and generates the table and graph png files in the output directory with appropriate file names

 Next Steps:
 1. make the edges directed